 Leafrollers should not present a big problem to your orchard or garden in most years.
 However, every few years, there might be a large population that can cause sizable damage.
 This informative piece is a resource to help you recognize and control leafrollers so they won’t have a chance to pose a big risk on your fruit trees or ornamental plants.

-Good Products For Controlling Leafrollers:
+Good Products At Amazon For Controlling Leafrollers:

 There are many different species of leafrollers, which are the larvae of moths in the tortricid family.
 These moths are typically brown, gray, or tan in color and can blend in easily into tree barks.
 Several species in this family are well-known pests including the codling moth, which is known for attacking apples and other pome fruits.
 Others, including the spruce budworm, can severely defoliate conifer trees.

 Leafrollers in the tortricid family all share a similar behavior of rolling up healthy leaves to shelter and feed their caterpillars.
 These and many other tortricid moths are native to North America and play an important role in the ecosystem as a food source for other organisms and even as biological controls themselves for invasive plants.